sd-brewer/sql-project/QA.md

 &nbsp;

-## RISK 1 : Revenue values from session_transactions may differ from session_analytics
+## Risk 1 : Revenue values from session_transactions may differ from session_analytics

 ### SQL Queries:
 - explore how session_transactions.totaltransactionrevenue differs from session_analytics.revenue